kher-git/data-migration-experiment/README.md

 # AWS to OCI Data Migration Tool 🛠️

 This project provides a Python script and containerized solution to **migrate data files from AWS S3 to Oracle Cloud (OCI) Object Storage**.
 This tool supports compression and is flexible for both CLI and containerized environments.
+Follow the direction below to get started!

 ---